pvigier/pvigier.github.io-jekyll/_posts/2017-08-13-pychain-part2-mnist.md

 ### Linear classifiers

-We will decribe two types of linear classifier: the binary linear classifier and the multiclass linear classifier.
+We will describe two types of linear classifier: the binary linear classifier and the multiclass linear classifier.

 The output of a binary linear classifier is a single real number given by: